Tina-otoge/blog/_posts/2018-07-26-Why-I-think-C-is-a-good-thing-for-beginners.markdown

 inbox.
 And they are not very kind too regarding their coding style and your code compliance.

-It means i've learned C the **hard way**.
+It means I've learned C the **hard way**.
 Take the function to write 1 character, draw me a fucking christmas tree on the terminal.
 Using *printf(2)*?
 No way.
 You will have to rewrite it later anyway.